 Losing weight is hard, and if those gimmicks on TV actually worked, everyone would be doing them.
 Instead, it’s all about finding what works for you and your lifestyle.
-Below are some common scenarios that individuals might face when tackling their weight-loss journey.
+Below are some common scenarios that individuals might face difficulty to lose weight.

 Starting from Square One